How to protect yourself from scammers

 Unwanted calls may violate these rules, even if they offer a legitimate product or service.

 Canadians should also be aware that callers can falsely claim to provide products or services.
-These scammers often claim to represent legitimate companies or government organizations in an attempt to trick you into buying products or services that you don’t need or that don’t exist, or into giving them your financial and other personal information.
+These scammers often claim to represent legitimate companies or government organizations in an attempt to trick you into buying products or services that you don’t need or that don’t exist.
+They can also ask you to give them your financial and other personal information.

 Scammers of all kinds can obtain your telephone number fraudulently or from public lists, such as a phone book.
 As a result, you can receive scam calls even if you have an unlisted number, or you have registered your number on the National DNCL.